98.8% Of all customers recommend us, we're so confident about our results we publish all reviews and statsView Live Stats View Reviews

-Learn to use Power BI Desktop to create queries, data connections, and reports.
+In this 2 day course: Learn to use Power BI Desktop to create queries, data connections, and reports.
 Learn to integrate proven Microsoft technologies, data modelling, and visualisations.
 Share connections, models and reports in accessible ways for users, interacting on all kinds of devices.

 Excel Pivot Tables (1 day)

 Understand functionality & potential of Pivot Tables, construct & manipulate complex summaries, use Pivot Table tools, control visual & data formatting, statistical data analysis, automate, troubleshoot & utilise Pivoted data in different contexts.